 These are often on a first-come, first-serve basis, so students need to apply very early.
 Unlike scholarships, which are often merit-based and come from different sources such as community organisations or individuals, grants and bursaries are usually needs-based financial aid.
 Talk to the school's financial aid department to find out if you're eligible.

-Many countries, such as the US, the UK, Canada, Australia and France, allow full-time students to legally work part time on campus and sometimes even off campus.
+Many countries, such as the US, the UK, Canada and Australia, allow full-time students to legally work part time on campus and sometimes even off campus.
 This varies by school, country and student eligibility.
 Students will probably need a local bank account for salary deposit - something that can be organised before they move abroad for their studies.

 Getting some work experience while still in school might make it easier to land a job after graduation.
 Want more good news?
-The UK is reinstating its post-study work visa for international students, which will allow students to stay on in the UK for up to two years to pursue employment.
+In 2020, the UK reinstated its post-study work visa for international students, which allows students to stay on in the UK for up to two years to pursue employment.

-Interest-free loans don't usually require students to pay interest or to meet the usual credit requirements needed to qualify.
+Students don't usually need to meet the usual credit requirements to qualify for an interest-free loan.
 Applications can be competitive, however, and based on need.